 Elisa in The Shape of Water falls in love with a humanoid creature from a mysterious underwater world, an affection that’s perfectly understandable when we visit the lovable real-life creatures that dwell in the Aquarium of the Pacific in Long Beach.

-Start your journey at the Southern California & Baja Gallery to get cozy with the locals—that is, creatures that live just off our SoCal shores.
+If like me you too have spent hours together on sites like https://lovefishtank.com/55-gallon-fish-tank-kit/ finding the best fish tank for your sea creatures, then I would insist you start your journey at the Southern California & Baja Gallery to get cosy with the locals—that is, creatures that live just off our SoCal shores.
 Pacific lookdowns and porcupine fish are among the handsome denizens here.
 The 211,000-gallon seal and sea lion habitat is a winner for aquatic entertainment: Inside, follow these slippery swimmers as they glide underwater; topside, watch trainers interact with these fascinating mammals.
 Just like Elisa looked into the eyes of the mysterious sea creature and saw her own soul, you can peer into the eyes of our distant oceanic relatives and see their curious and intelligent minds at work.

 After the show, head over to the Northern Pacific Gallery to meet some cold-water critters.
 Furry cuties in the sea otter habitat will tug at your heartstrings.
 So will fluttering puffins and colorfully beaked auklets in the bird tank.
 Look closely in the giant Pacific octopus tank—this guy is a master camouflage artist.